constellation-app/constellation/CoreImportExportPlugins/release/modules/ext/docs/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/export-from-constellation.md

 Exporting from Constellation can be broken into two groups, **Visualisation Exports** and **Data Exports**.

 ### Visualisation Exports
 Visualisation exports, export the graph as viewed from the Constellation Interactive Graph.
-These exports will typicaly only contain visual infromation relevant to the visual aspects of the graph, but may contain some other identifying information.
+These exports will typicaly only contain visual information relevant to the visual aspects of the graph, but may contain some other identifying information.

 <table class="table table-striped">